HurleyQi/RPF-Periodicity-Pipeline/README.md

 ### Work Flow
 To calculate the periodicity, first you need to generate the corresponding start_stop_sites, studies_list, dynamic_range using the provided scripts in each separate subdirectories, or use the provided version stored.
-To calculate periodicity, simply run `periodicity.py`, and the graph the results, use `graph_periodicity.py`.
+To calculate periodicity, simply run `periodicity.py`.

-## Contact
-If you have any questions, please email hurleyqi@utexas.edu or yliu5@utexas.edu.